 Setting up Audio on Linux

-For Airtame to be able to capture your computer's audio, we will need to use a 3rd party driver to That can gain access to your computer's output audio devices.
+For Airtame to be able to capture your computer's audio, it will need to use a 3rd party driver so that it can gain access to your computer's output audio devices.

 Installation of the App on other types of Linux